fungenomics/G34-gliomas/README.md

 ## Paper analysis not included in this repository

-* The standard bulk RNA-seq analysis performed by the Kleinman Lab in-house pipeline is run in the standard location on Beluga, with associated level 3 analysis at `/lustre03/project/6004736/sjessa/from_beluga/HGG-G34/2019-09_bulk_RNAseq/2020-01_G34_submission1_add_samples`.
+* In-house bulk RNAseq pipeline.
+The standard bulk RNA-seq analysis performed by the Kleinman Lab in-house pipeline is run in the standard location on Beluga, with associated level 3 analysis at `/lustre03/project/6004736/sjessa/from_beluga/HGG-G34/2019-09_bulk_RNAseq/2020-01_G34_submission1_add_samples`.
 That directory contains a number of iterations as samples were added, etc;
 the R Markdown files contain the paths for the exact outputs used in the final manuscript.
-* scRNAseq analysis of the patient tumor samples, performed by Veronique Lisi, is stored at `/lustre03/project/6004736/vlisi/fromHydra/SCRATCH/vlisi/LEGACY/G34`
+* scRNAseq analysis of the patient tumor samples and external datasets.
+For the processing and QC of individual samples, the backup is at `/lustre03/project/6004736/sjessa/from_hydra/HGG-G34/samples`.
+The analysis performed by Veronique Lisi is stored at `/lustre03/project/6004736/vlisi/fromHydra/SCRATCH/vlisi/LEGACY/G34`.
 * Any analysis performed by the Jabado Lab (Carol Chen, Djihad Hadjadj, Shriya Deshmukh)